PDC-support/hpc-intro-retired/_episodes/01-linux.md

 > - Type ``w`` to see which other users are logged in
 > - Type ``last -n 15`` to get a list of the last 15 logins {: .task}

-#### Command line editor
-To work efficiently on HPC systems, it is usually good to use an editor directly in the terminal.

-Some commonly used ones are

-- `nano`
-- `vim`
-- `emacs`

-As `nano` is the simplest one, we will use this one in this tutorial.

 > ## getting started with nano